My Favourite Dog-Friendly Wineries in Prince Edward County

 Vibe: Historic, rustic, and surrounded by nature

-Wine highlight: Their Chardonnay is barrel-aged and full-bodied—definitely a standout
+Wine highlight: Their Chardonnay is barrel-aged and full-bodied, and definitely a standout

 With Henry: This felt like a real farm visit.
 Henry and I took a walk around the grounds before settling under a tree near the patio.
 It’s a great stop for dogs who like a bit of adventure